UniMath/agda-unimath/src/commutative-algebra/sums-commutative-semirings.lagda.md

   where

   sum-one-element-Commutative-Semiring :
-    (f : fin-sequence-Commutative-Semiring A 1) →
+    (f : fin-sequence-type-Commutative-Semiring A 1) →
     sum-Commutative-Semiring A 1 f ＝ head-fin-sequence 0 f
   sum-one-element-Commutative-Semiring =
     sum-one-element-Semiring (semiring-Commutative-Semiring A)

   sum-two-elements-Commutative-Semiring :
-    (f : fin-sequence-Commutative-Semiring A 2) →
+    (f : fin-sequence-type-Commutative-Semiring A 2) →
     sum-Commutative-Semiring A 2 f ＝
     add-Commutative-Semiring A (f (zero-Fin 1)) (f (one-Fin 1)) sum-two-elements-Commutative-Semiring =